hithaishree98/Blogging_platform/Report.md

 - Radhika Purohit (Pitt_ID: RAP276@pitt.edu)

 **Project Overview:**
-Taste Trails is a food blogging and exploration platform that allows users to browse, create, and manage food-related blog posts.
-The application features a clean, responsive design, enabling users to search for blogs based on filters like location, cuisine, and budget.
-Users can also sign up, log in, and create or edit their blog posts, while administrators can manage the platform's content and user accounts.
+Taste Trails is a food blogging and Travel exploration platform that allows users to browse, create, and manage food and Travel related blog posts.
+The application features a clean, responsive design, enabling users to search for blogs based on filters like location and cuisine.
+Users can also sign up, log in, and create or edit their blog posts, while administrators can manage the platform's content.
 The project employs modern web technologies and follows the MVC (Model-View-Controller) architecture to maintain a clean and scalable codebase.

 ## Objective